-Notwithstanding the impacts on global economies and the financial markets as a result of the pandemic together with other political and economic factors, the Deposit Insurance Fund (the "Fund") stood at \$21.92 million as at March 31, 2020 (2019 - \$15.81 million) and continues to be principally invested in a ladder-style structure of US Government Treasury Notes with the investments evenly spread across maturities ranging from 5 to 1 year time rungs.
+While the impact on global economies and the financial markets in general has been severe as a result of the pandemic, we have experienced a measure of resilience in our operations, and as a result, the Deposit Insurance Fund (the "Fund") stood at \$28.39 million as at March 31, 2021 (2020 - \$21.92 million) and it continues to be principally invested in a ladder-style structure of US Government Treasury Notes with the investments spread across maturities ranging from 1 to 5 year time rungs.

-Total premiums received from scheme members aggregated approximately \$6.21 million (2019 - \$6.16 million), with premiums earned on individual and joint accounts contributing \$5.66 million or 91% of the total (2019 - \$5.61 million (91%)).
-Premium income continues to be based on a premium rate of .25% per annum and charged on average quarterly declared insured deposits, which aggregated approximately \$2.48 billion for the year (2019 - \$2.47 billion).
-Total comprehensive income earned for the year was \$6.11 million (2019 - \$6.01 million) after incurring total operating expenses of \$544,000 (2019 - \$438,000).
-This resulted in approximately 92 cents (2019 - 93 cents) on every dollar of total revenue earned accruing to the bottom line and into the Fund.
+Total premiums received from scheme members aggregated approximately \$6.66 million (2020 - \$6.21 million), with premiums earned on individual and joint accounts contributing \$6.10 million or 92% of the total (2020 - \$5.66 million (91%)).
+Premium income continues to be based on a premium rate of .25% per annum and charged on average quarterly declared insured deposits, which aggregated approximately \$2.67 billion for the year (2020 - \$2.48 billion).
+Total comprehensive income earned for the year was \$6.47 million (2020 - \$6.11 million) after incurring total operating expenses of \$571,000 (2020 - \$544,000).
+This resulted in approximately 92 cents (2020 - 92 cents) on every dollar of total revenue earned accruing to the bottom line and into the Fund.

-The Board continues to be committed to fulfilling its mandate to manage the DIS with prudent and sound management and operating practices while implementing a conservative investment strategy.
+The Board continues to be committed to fulfilling its mandate to manage the Deposit Insurance Scheme with prudent, sound management and operating practices while employing a conservative investment strategy in the management of the Fund.

-Stephen W. G. Todd JP CHAIRMAN
+Stephen W. G. Todd JPChairman